WHAT IS SLEEP APNEA?

 HOW CAN SAN DIEGO DENTIST, DR. ORTEGA, HELP MY SLEEP DISORDERS?

 Modern dentistry has made it possible for dentists to provide simple and effective treatment for common sleep disorders like sleep apnea and snoring.
-Dr. Marcos Ortega employs special mouthpieces that gently pushing your bottom jaw forward, opening your breathing airways.
+Dr. Marcos Ortega employs special mouthpieces that gently push your bottom jaw forward, opening your airway.
 This not only allows more airflow (and therefore more oxygen) but reduces or eliminates snoring by preventing the relaxed and constricted airways from vibrating (snoring).

-If you think you might be suffering from sleep apnea, or just want to reduce snoring, schedule a visit to our San Diego dentistry today.
-We look forward to visiting with you!
+If you think you might be suffering from sleep apnea, or just want to reduce snoring, schedule a visit to our San Diego dentist office today.
+We help patients throughout Hillcrest and Mission Hills!